Tolkien (film): Plot

-Tolkien struggles at the University of Oxford, but attracts the attention of Professor Joseph Wright, a prominent philologist.
-Tolkien realises that language is his true passion, and enrols in Wright's class.
+Tolkien struggles at Oxford but attracts the attention of Professor Joseph Wright, a prominent philologist.
+Tolkien realises that language is his true passion and enrolls in Wright's class.
 When the First World War breaks out, he and his friends all enlist in the armed forces.
-Before Tolkien leaves, Edith returns and the two declare their love for each other.
-At the Battle of the Somme, Tolkien, suffering from trench fever, goes to look for Smith, convinced that he is calling him, but is unable to find him and collapses unconscious.
-He wakes in a hospital weeks later with Edith by his side, to find that Smith and Gilson have been killed; Wiseman survived but was traumatised.
+Before Tolkien leaves, he finds Edith in the crowd, and Edith realises that she still loves him.
+She decides to break off her engagement with the other man, and the two declare their love for each other, sharing a kiss before Tolkien leaves.
+At the Battle of the Somme, suffering from trench fever, Tolkien goes to look for Smith, convinced that he is calling him, but is unable to find him and collapses unconscious.
+He wakes in a hospital weeks later with Edith by his side, to find that Smith and Gilson have been killed; Wiseman survived but is left traumatised and unable to speak.

-Years later, Tolkien and Edith are married with four children, and Tolkien is now a professor at Oxford himself.
-The film ends with him inspired to write the famous opening line of The Hobbit..."In a hole in the ground, there lived a hobbit."
+Years later, Tolkien and Edith are married with four children.
+Now a professor at Oxford himself, Tolkien decides to try his hand at writing a children's adventure book.
+The film ends with him inspired to write the legendary opening line of The Hobbit: "In a hole in the ground, there lived a hobbit."